frank-dspeed/frank-dspeed/README.md

 Eveything in that short High Level view: Rust, C, C++, LLVM, Linux, Android (LaCrOS), FuchsiaOS, Chromium, GraalVM and all Stuff Envolved in Building them and software with them. https://github.com/stealify

 ## 🤔 I’m looking for help with:
 With the https://github.com/stealify Overall Project i need to create a Community of Passionated Engineers most best Professionals that already understand the core problem and help me to Apply the needed Proven Solutions to them.
-Like Making Libs work with Capability Based Invocation Procedure Call Protocol. see: CapNproto.
+Like Making Libs work with Capability Based Invocation Procedure Call Protocol. see: @stealify/stealify or rtc-cluster/rtc-cluster handel based PeerConnections.

 # 💬 Ask me about:
 - VM Engineering